-For more information on the RN Re-entry Program contact Kristie C. Washington, RN, BSN, Blue Ridge AHEC Nurse ReEntry/Continuing Education Coordinator, at 770-680-0823, or firstname.lastname@example.org.
+For more information on the RN Re-entry Program contact Kristie C. Washington, RN, BSN, Blue Ridge AHEC Nurse Re-entry/Continuing Education Coordinator, at (706) 235-0776 ext.
+208, or email@example.com.
 Please send a Letter of Introduction and your CV/Resume in an email to Kristie Washington.

-1. How many parts are there to the Reentry Program and how long does each take?
+1. How many parts are there to the RN Re-entry Program and how long does each take?

-1) Part one is didactic (self-study).
-You are given 2 weeks from the date that it is issued to complete.
+1) Part One is a didactic (self-study) curriculum.
+You are given 2 weeks from the date you receive the materials to complete this component.

 3. Who completes Form A, B and C for the Board of Nursing?

 The AHEC, after you send in the application to the state.

 4. Prior to meeting with the AHEC’s RN Re-entry coordinator, what do I need to do?